Adult Swim: Canada

-Teletoon's English and French-language service previously offered adult-oriented blocks that carried Adult Swim programming and aired similar shows: Teletoon at Night and Télétoon la nuit.
+The version of Corus Entertainment's Teletoon (now Cartoon Network) in English and French previously offered adult-oriented blocks that carried Adult Swim programming and aired similar shows: Teletoon at Night and Télétoon la nuit.
 On February 2, 2012, then-parent company TELETOON Canada Inc. announced that it would be launching a Canadian version of Adult Swim, sharing channel space with the Canadian version of Cartoon Network as one specialty channel just as its American counterpart does.
 The block launched on July 4, 2012.
 From September 2015 – September 2017, all of Adult Swim's original series was aired exclusively on the block.

 Meanwhile, YTV has aired anime series that premiered on Adult Swim in its Bionix block.
 G4's Anime Current block, Razer's (now MTV2) Kamikaze block, the defunct Scream (later Dusk), and Super Channel have also aired various anime titles that were broadcast on Adult Swim.
 In June 2009, G4 Canada launched Adult Digital Distraction, programming that featured many Adult Swim shows.
 In late 2011, the block was discontinued due to pressure from the CRTC on account of the channel deviating from its original format (which was to air technology-related programming).
 The block would be briefly relaunched before being dropped again in 2012.Tim and Eric Awesome Show, Great Job! aired on Bell Media's CTV Comedy Channel (formerly The Comedy Network).
 In December 2013, sibling network Much began airing Childrens Hospital and, later, its spinoff, Newsreaders.
 They also aired the short-lived series The Jack and Triumph Show.

-In October 2014, Netflix began streaming Mike Tyson Mysteries the day after its U.S. television premiere.
+In October 2014, Netflix began streaming Mike Tyson Mysteries the day after its television premiere in the United States.